icarojobs/vscode/README.md

-# vscode
+# VSCODE SETTINGS
-The Tio Jobs .vscode custom settings
+The Tio Jobs .vscode custom settings for MacOS

 ### CHANGING YOUR BASH
 I'm using ZSH in MacOS, so, in my case, I need change my .zshrc like this: